-A work piece is hardened by heating it to the specified temperature, then cooling it rapidly by submerging it into a cooling medium.
-Oil, brine or water may be used.
+A workpiece is hardened by heating it to the specified temperature, then cooled rapidly aka quenched by submerging it into a cooling medium – oil, brine, polymers or most commonly water are used as quenching media.
 The resulting part will have increased hardness and strength, but the brittleness increases too simultaneously.

 This is common for shafts.
 A hard outer layer protects it from material wear.
 When mounting a bearing to a shaft, it may otherwise damage the surface and dislocate some particles that then accelerate the wearing process.
 A hardened surface provides protection from that and the core still has the necessary properties to handle fatigue stresses.